Preschool Art Activity with Tape and Markers

 This post contains affiliate links.
 Privacy and Disclosure

-We always seem to have a bit of cardboard on hand - an empty cereal box, a shipping carton, or packaging material.
-The cardboard you would normally just throw away can be used as a canvas for an art activity.
+We always seem to have a bit of cardboard on hand: an empty cereal box; a shipping carton; packaging; a shoe box.

-A large piece of cardboard can also be used as a table protector.
+A large piece of cardboard can be used as a table protector.
 Place it under paints and other craft materials when doing art projects with the kids.

 Related: Spring flowers made with corrugated cardboard.